Canon strives to create an attractive, motivational workplace environment for employees.

 Regarding basic salary amounts and increases as well as calculation and payment of bonuses, a committee meets with the Canon Workers’ Union four times a year to check whether remuneration is being paid in accordance with the rules of the labor agreement.
 The minutes of these meetings are made available to all employees.
 The committee also facilitates discussions between labor and management on the implementation and improvement of the compensation system.

-At Canon Inc., we offer the defined-benefit Canon Corporate Pension as a form of performance-based pay —a role- and grade-based retirement system— to supplement their public pension and contribute to a more comfortable retirement.
+At Canon Inc., we offer employees the defined-benefit Canon Corporate Pension as a form of performance-based pay—a role- and grade-based retirement system—to supplement their public pension and contribute to a more comfortable retirement.
 A company-run pension fund manages pension assets so employees do not need to provide any additional funds.
-Other Canon Group companies in Japan have also set up their own corporate pension plans.
+Other Group companies in Japan have also set up their own corporate pension plans.

 Canon Inc. also offers a defined-contribution pension plan, which, coupled with the defined-benefit pension plan, provides solid financial security.

-Canon works diligently to ensure that employee work hours comply with the laws of each country and region where it operates.
+Canon works diligently to ensure that employee work hours comply with the laws of each country and region where it operates, targeting reductions in hours where appropriate.

-For example, at Canon Inc., we encourage workplaces to ban overtime work in principle and to review work methods.
-We have also taken other measures, such as encouraging employees to take their paid leave, which brought the annual hours worked per employee in 2016 down to 1,721, which is 78 hours less than 2010 (1,799 hours) when efforts to reduce work hours began.
+For example, at Canon Inc., we encourage workplaces to ban overtime in principle and to review work practices.
+We have also taken measures such as encouraging employees to take paid leave.
+Annual hours worked per employee were 1,735 in 2017, a reduction of 64 hours compared with the equivalent figure of 1,799 hours in 2010 when we initiated efforts to reduce working hours.

-In 2005, Canon Inc. formulated an action plan following the guidelines of Japan’s Ministry of Health, Labour and Welfare.
+We promote flexible work styles in line with national and regional employment customs.
+For instance, in 2005, Canon Inc. formulated an action plan following the guidelines of Japan’s Ministry of Health, Labour and Welfare (MHLW).
 Based on this plan, we are encouraging the adoption of flexible work styles while helping employees achieve work-life balance, and taking steps to aid the development of the next generation.

 Canon Inc. has a number of leave programs that enable employees to take time off flexibly to respond to their personal circumstances.

-In April 2015, we launched the fifth phase of the action plan outlined in the table below.
+In April 2015, we launched the fifth phase of the action plan outlined in the table on the following page.
 This phase spans the three-year period to March 2018.

 (1) Promote use of work-life balance programs and raise participation rate.